isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(a) First, under the Kadar disclosure obligations (“KDO”), the Prosecution must disclose unused material that tends to undermine the Prosecution’s case or strengthen the Defence’s case, and is likely to be either:</p>
 <p style="margin-left: 60px">(i) Admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused; or</p>
-<p style="margin-left: 60px">(ii) Inadmissible, but would provide a real (not fanciful) chance of pursuing a line of inquiry that leads to material that is likely to be admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused.</p>
+<p style="margin-left: 60px">(ii) Inadmissible, but would provide a real, not fanciful chance of pursuing a line of inquiry that leads to material that is likely to be admissible, and might reasonably be regarded as credible and relevant to the guilt or innocence of the accused.</p>
 <p style="margin-left: 40px">Put simply, the Prosecution must disclose to the Defence unused material that may be helpful to the accused.</p>

 <p style="margin-left: 40px">(b) Second, under the Additional Disclosure Obligations (“ADO”), the Prosecution must disclose statements of material witnesses who are not called as Prosecution witnesses.</p>